 Ford Focus: in detail

-Performance and 0-62mph time > Petrol models are adequately fast, although the range-topping 180bhp doesn’t feel as fast as it should
+- Performance and 0-62mph time > Petrol models are adequately brisk for the class, but hardly earth-moving

-Ride and handling > Insatiably competent, even entertaining, the Focus’s driving experience doesn’t disappoint
+- Ride and handling > Extremely competent, entertaining even, the Focus’s driving experience doesn’t disappoint

 Prices, specs and rivals:

 It comes as no surprise that one of the UK’s highest-selling models is available in a vast variety of engines and specs.
-It can all be a little bewildering, in fact, but what you need to know is that the Focus generally sits in the middle of the pack in regards to price, as you might expect.
+It can all be a little bewildering, in fact, but what you need to know is that the Focus generally sits in the middle of the pack in regards to price.
 Like the previous model, the new Focus is only available in five-door hatch and estate form in the UK.

-As for its rivals, spec for spec the Ford is more expensive than an equivalent Vauxhall Astra, Hyundai i30 or Kia Ceed by a few hundred pounds, sits just underneath the Honda Civic and Peugeot 308, but is a fair way below the Volkswagen Golf.
-Using an automatic 148bhp Focus ST-Line model as an example, an equivalent Golf R-Line is a hefty £3500 more expensive.
+Compared to its rivals, spec for spec the Ford is more expensive than an equivalent Vauxhall Astra, Hyundai i30 or Kia Ceed by a few hundred pounds, sits just underneath the Honda Civic and Peugeot 308, but is substantially less expensive than the new Volkswagen Golf.
+Using a 148bhp Focus ST-Line model as an example, an equivalent Golf R-Line is a hefty £3500 more expensive.